fbpx

 Japan:

 • Accommodation is a big sting in Tokyo!
 As foreigners, it’s difficult to break into the rental market, and very few hostels and guesthouses were keen to house a group of us for a month and thus bar themselves from accepting other guests.
-A few housing agencies offered to place us in suburbs all over Tokyo, but we want all the students to have the option of living together, otherwise it’s too difficult to coordinate activities, kind of scary and isolating for first-time travellers, and not fair for the students who get placed in dud suburbs.
+A few housing agencies offered to place us in suburbs all over Tokyo, but we want all the students to have the option of living together, otherwise it’s too difficult to coordinate activities, kind of scary and isolating for first-time travelers, and not fair for the students who get placed in dud suburbs.
 As a result, students in Japan all live together in Tokyo Hikari Guesthouse and Satosan’s Rest.
 Both are run by LOVELY families, plus they’re nice and convenient.

 • Classroom rental is done through a coworking space called Midori.so.